Russian River Valley AVA

 Russian River Valley is an American Viticultural Area (AVA) in Sonoma County, California located in the Russian River Valley landform.
-The wine appellation was established on October 21, 1983 as the nation's 53rd, the state's 34th and the county's sixth AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Appellation Committee, on behalf of twenty local vintners and growers, proposing an approximately 150 sqmi viticultural area in Sonoma County to be kmown as "Russian River Valley."
+The wine appellation was established on October 21, 1983, as the nation's 53rd, the state's 34th and the county's sixth AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Appellation Committee, on behalf of twenty local vintners and growers, proposing an approximately 150 sqmi viticultural area in Sonoma County to be known as "Russian River Valley."

 The area generally lies between Sebastopol and Santa Rosa in the south, and Forestville and Healdsburg in the north.
 The Russian River Valley has a characteristically cool climate, heavily affected by fog generated by the valley's proximity to the Pacific Ocean.
 The area is known for its success with cool climate varietals, notably Pinot Noir and Chardonnay.
+The plant hardiness zone ranges from 9a to 10a.

 History

 Viticulture in Sonoma County dates back to the establishment of the last of the California missions, Mission San Francisco de Solano, at Sonoma in 1824.
 The vineyard at the mission was planted in 1825.
 In the late 1850s Jacob Gundlach and Count Agoston Haraszthy established major plantings of the European vine, vitis vinifera, the first such plantings in the United States.

 Russian River Valley viticulture began when immigrants from Mediterranean countries descended upon the region and began planting vines.
 While most vineyards were "gardens" for personal family consumption, commercial wineries sprung up shortly thereafter in 1876 when wine production in the area was in excess of 500,000 gallons and planted acreage totaled approximately 7000 acre including Korbel Winery in 1882, Santa Rosa Wine Company in 1876, Martini & Prati Winery in 1880, and Foppiano Winery in 1896.
 In 1887, the editor of the "Sonoma Enterprise" wrote, "the famous Russian River and Dry Creek Valleys, tributary to Healdsburg, which is situated near the confluence of Dry Creek with Russian River comprise the cream of good soils that characterize 'Old Sonoma'.
 It is here that the largest and finest flavored fruits are grown and where the choicest wine and table grapes are produced."

 In a "History of Sonama County, California", published in 1880, mention is made of the four "great valleys" comprising the Sonoma, Petaluma, Santa Rosa and the Russian River with "others smaller in size ... chief among them are: Alexander Valley, Dry Creek Valley ... ".
 The water courses describe Mark West Creek & Santa Rosa Creek emptying into the Russian River.
 The watershed some twenty miles south of the Russian River drains northward into that river.
 By the dawn of the 20th century there were nearly 200 wineries operating.